NotYuSheng/PicoCTF2022-Writeup/Reverse Engineering/file-run1.md

 ## Approach
 Opening the file using vim shows an ELF header

-Two notable commands to interact with elf files are:
+Some notable commands to interact with elf files are:
-**elfedit & objdump**
+* elfedit
+* objdump
+* hexdump

 Using the following command, we can display the source code with disassembly:
 ~~~